cherrera1208/Data_Processing_Project/readme.md

 # Data Processing and Analysis Tool

 ## Overview
 This project is a tool for processing and analyzing large datasets from CSV files.
 It reads data, assigns weights, and performs basic analysis to count occurrences and instances.
+The data set is a from a million person survey from the official DnD website.
+I'm not sure why this set inspired me to learn data manipulation in Python, probably because of Baldur's Gate 3

 ## Features
 - Efficient data processing for large datasets using chunk processing